- WLanguage procedure

 - use tapiDial, tapiLineDial, tapiListen, tapiStopCallDetection, tapiHold, tapiSendKey, tapiDevice, tapiHangUp, tapiAnswerCall, tapiUnhold and tapiBlindTransfer.

 - opening windows with WLanguage functions such as Open, Use, Close, ...
 A specific management mode must be implemented if some windows must be handled in threads (rare case).
-See Managing the opening of a window in a secondary thread for more details
+For more details, see Opening a window in a secondary thread

 - managing events.